Undergraduate Catalog

 464 Integrating Science Through Inquiry.
 (3) Demonstrates how teachers can utilize the processes of inquiry to integrate the various science disciplines—physical, life, earth, and environmental—to provide appropriate science learning experience in the elementary and middle level classroom.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: SCED 364; fully accepted into Teacher Education Program (TEP).

 465 Middle Level Science Methods.
 (3) Methods and content for deepening teacher candidate understanding of how the practices of inquiry are applied in the major science disciplines.
 Provides appropriate learning experiences specific to the middle level classroom.
-Prerequisites: SCED 364, BIOL/GEOL 181, or PHYS/ GEOG 182; fully accepted into Teacher Education Program (TEP).
+Prerequisites: SCED 364, BIOL/GEOL 181, or PHYS/GEOG 182; fully accepted into Teacher Education Program (TEP).

 SOCIAL STUDIES EDUCATION (SSED)

 354 Methods for Teaching Social Studies PreK–2nd Grade.
-(3) (Global Issues) Methods for planning, implementing, and assessing social studies PreK–2nd grade curriculum, including conceptual development of global connections dealing with social, environmental, economic, technological, and individual cultural dimensions.
+(3) (Multicultural) Methods for planning, implementing, and assessing social studies PreK–2nd grade curriculum, including conceptual development of global connections dealing with social, environmental, economic, technological, and individual cultural dimensions.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: ECH 271 and 273; fully accepted into Teacher Education Program (TEP).

 365 Teaching Our Heritage.
 (3) Develops the conceptual base for teaching the understanding of our heritage including the role of cultural diversity, change over time, place, government, production, and distribution.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: junior standing or departmental approval; fully accepted into Teacher Education Program (TEP).